krompaco/record-collector/docs/content-record-collector-net/en/updates/deploy-to-netlify-using-a-github-action.md

 <!--more-->
 ## Updated 2021-11-18

-YAML file now has .NET 6.0 support and npm steps for the CSS and JS setup in new default templates.
+YAML file now has .NET 6.0 support and npm steps for the CSS and JS setup used in the new default templates.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/97fc0268-36e9-408f-995c-13ed2605a11e/deploy-status)](https://record-collector.netlify.app/)